Now Accepting School Year Referrals

 Our student programs include a robust parent support and education component.
 This consists of in-office meetings, webinars, and email communication.
 Our adult program combines discussion and activities in the office with going out for meals or appetizers.

-We accept private pay, regional center clients (parents pay a materials fee for food, raffle prizes, and outings), and school district clients.
+Payment: We accept private pay, regional center clients (parents pay a materials fee for food, raffle prizes, and outings), and school district clients.

 Core Treatment Areas